 However, keeping as many balls on the table as possible with turning and precision is much easier.
 Also, ball blocks and forehand topspins with a lot of rotation will be effective.

-Many players use table tennis rackets, having a grip over the handle that offers enough control.
+Many players use table tennis rackets having a grip over the handle that offers enough control.
 More commonly, handle grips come in addition to the paddle, not with a table tennis racket.
 This grip tape is known as table tennis grip tape.

 This is an individual matter, so whoever wants more security or self-confidence when holding a racket in their hand can use grip tape.
 Professional players generally don’t use it, although putting it on your racket can’t hurt.

 The rubber of the table tennis rackets is attached over the blade using glue.
-The specific glue used for table tennis rackets is the new kind, known as speed glue.
+The specific glue used for table tennis rackets is the new kind known as speed glue.
 The professionals utilize it before playing any match to enhance the elasticity of the table tennis rackets.

 There are several types of table tennis racket glues, but the most important is to use those recommended by the ITTF in competitions.
 The only kind of glue that is currently legal is the no VOC water-based glue.
 It is elementary to use, and once you stick the rubbers on the blade, your racket will achieve the full effect for at least six months.

-Earlier, faster glues were used, and players glued the racket before each training session, but today this type is modern, making the ball bounce evenly and bounce off the racket for a full six months.
+Earlier, faster glues were used, and players glued the racket before each training session, but today this type is modern, making the ball bounce evenly and bounce off the racket for six months.

-The final thing about the table tennis rackets is their side tape or the edge tape.
+The final thing about the table tennis rackets is their side or edge tape.
 This seals the rubber edges and covers the blade edges.
 The thickness of the table tennis rackets depends on the rubber and the blade’s thickness.
 To add extra power to your table tennis racket, apply a power tape for additional weight.

-The Table Tennis Rubbers
+Choosing The Table Tennis Rubbers